Strategy 1: Be a friend to your child

 Begin by asking your child to state the situation or problem.
 Then, consider the possible responses, followed by the final decision on the route to take.
 By consistently applying this method over time, your child will become more adept at handling decision-making.

-Adversity and struggle is just as common for teenagers as it is in adulthood.
+Adversity and struggle are just as common for teenagers as it is in adulthood.
 Equipping your child with the emotional tools to handle disappointment is important.
 Regular practice ultimately builds their resilience to deal with the bigger challenges that life will bring.

 Encourage your child to pick up a hobby or pursue an interest outside of their usual school work.
 Activities such as journaling, reading, drawing, or even playing a musical instrument, can provide a crucial outlet.
 And they can help alleviate stress in the teen years.

 Help your child identify a core group of friends who are loyal, supportive and level-headed.
 Also find one or two trusted adult mentors that your child can turn to if they need a mature opinion, but are uncomfortable approaching you directly for advice.
-These ‘cheerleaders’ will form your child’s support team, helping them through the tough times and celebrating the joyous ones.
+These ‘cheerleaders’ will form your child’s support team, helping them through the tough times and celebrating the joyous ones.2

 Even as your child gradually adjusts from tween to teen, remember that you too are growing into your new role as a parent of this unique teenager.
 Do be gentle on yourself as you experiment with new ways to connect with your newly minted teenager.